Williamsrandrew86/SOL-data-project/README.md

    - Add the public key to the VM's metadata settings to establish secure SSH connections.

 4. **Start the jupyter notebook**
-   - copy and paste the local host into the address bar
+   - Copy and paste the local host into the address bar
      ![gitbash photo here](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/login%20notebook.png)

 5. **Upload the data**
    - Create a new notebook
-   - upload the following libraries
+   - Upload the following libraries
      -  ![libraries](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/libraries.png)
-   - upload the data to create two data frames from the repositiory
+   - Upload the data to create two data frames from the repositiory
      - ![photo of data](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/data%20pull.png)
    - Transformation done to each data frame (make sure you repeat for both data frames)
-     - drop columns that were not needed
+     - Drop columns that were not needed
        ![drop](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/drop%20column.png)
-     - replace the ' ' and '-' with '_' in all column names
+     - Replace the ' ' and '-' with '_' in all column names
        ![name change](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/mod%20column%20names.png)
-     - modify data within columns
+     - Modify data within columns
-       - replace '<' with '-9999'
+       - Replace '<' with '-9999'
-       - change nan with 'None'
+       - Change nan with 'None'
-       - change data type to int
+       - Change data type to int
          ![modify data](https://github.com/Williamsrandrew86/SOL-data-project/blob/main/change%20values.png)